Tiger Nageswara Rao: Plot

-When Kasi tortures Nagi’s friends to learn the gold’s location, Yaari finally reveals it after witnessing a woman named Manga’s brutal death.
+When Kasi tortures Nagi's friends to learn the gold's location, Yaari finally reveals it after witnessing a woman named Manga's brutal death.
 Enraged, Nagi kills Kasi and impales Yelamanda.
 He later reconnects with his childhood friend Mani and marries her.
 However, Yelamanda survives and conspires with Mouli to eliminate Nagi.
 Mani becomes pregnant but is tortured by Mouli until social reformer Hemalatha Lavanam intervenes.
 Hemalatha persuades Nagi to reform himself before helping the village, promising to legalize the tobacco factory if he surrenders.
 Although Nagi refuses, her efforts begin transforming Stuartpuram.

 As Mouli kills Nagi's friends, Hemalatha submits the factory permit, but Yelamanda tries to block it.
 Mani gives birth to twins while Nagi plans a bank robbery to fund the project.
-During the heist, Mouli’s men ambush Nagi’s group, killing his companion.
+During the heist, Mouli's men ambush Nagi's group, killing his companion.
 Nagi is wounded but destroys his pursuers with explosives.
 Rajput petitions the PM to reconsider, and Hemalatha agrees to represent Nagi legally.

-Meanwhile, Nagi’s ally betrays him to Mouli in exchange for his life, leading to Nagi’s capture.
+Meanwhile, Nagi's ally betrays him to Mouli in exchange for his life, leading to Nagi's capture.
 Jayavani realizes too late that she has helped hand over Nagi.
-At Yelamanda’s factory, Yelamanda gloats that the tobacco project has been canceled, but a phone call informs him he has been dismissed from his party and the factory will proceed, recognizing Nagi’s humanitarian efforts.
+At Yelamanda's factory, Yelamanda boasts that the tobacco project has been canceled.
+However, a phone call from the party office informs him that he has been dismissed from his party and that the factory will proceed, recognizing Nagi's humanitarian efforts.
 After a brutal fight, Nagi strangles Yelamanda to death but is shot by Mouli, whom he manages to kill before dying.
-The villagers and Hemalatha arrive as Nagi, fatally wounded, entrusts his wife and children’s future to her before succumbing to his wounds.
+The villagers and Hemalatha arrive as Nagi, fatally wounded, entrusts his wife and children's future to her before succumbing to his wounds.

-In the epilogue, it is revealed that Nagi killed his father as a child at his father’s own request, believing one death could save many lives.
-Rajput salutes Nagi’s grave, declaring his legacy will live on.
-A young boy walking to school meets a man, revealed to be Nagi, symbolizing the continuation of his spirit.
+In the epilogue, it is revealed that the young Nagi killed his father at the latter's own request, believing one death could save many lives.
+Rajput salutes Nagi's grave, declaring his legacy will live on.
+A young boy walking to school meets a man who turns out to be Nagi, symbolizing the continuation of his spirit.

 The end credits display events from the life of the real Tiger Nageswara Rao.